 Fanny Janssen is senior researcher at the Netherlands Interdisciplinary Demographic Institute (NIDI-KNAW) in The Hague and Honorary Professor in “Mortality and Longevity” at the Population Research Centre, Faculty of Spatial Sciences, University of Groningen, the Netherlands.

-She conducts research on mortality and healthy ageing at the population level in the Netherlands and Europe.
+She holds a Bachelor in Human Geography (Groningen), a Master in Demography (Groningen) and in Epidemiology (Rotterdam) and a PhD in Medical Demography (Rotterdam) (2005).
+After her PhD she continued her academic career at the University of Groningen.
+Fanny conducts research on mortality and health at the population level in the Netherlands and Europe.
 Her research focusses on mortality differences between men and women, between countries/regions, over time and across generations.
-She also conducts research on the role of health-related lifestyle factors (smoking, alcohol, obesity), with the aim to improve mortality forecasting.
-May 2014, she obtained a prestigious Dutch research fellowship for her research Smoking, alcohol and obesity – ingredients for improved and robust mortality projections.
+She also conducts research on the role of health-related lifestyle factors (smoking, alcohol, obesity) in shaping mortality differences and mortality trends, with the final aim to improve mortality forecasting.
+She was awarded a VIDI grant in 2014, and a VICI grant in 2020, both by the Netherlands Organisation for Scientific Research (NWO).
+In her VICI research project she will focus on socio-economic inequalities in mortality, and how they will, realistically, further develop into the future.
 She is winner of the European Demography award 2018.

 Honorary professor of Mortality and Longevity at the Population Research Centre, University of Groningen

 Mortality, health-related lifestyle factors, projection, causes of death